 You have a few options for acquiring reference data for address locator styles.
 You can use Esri StreetMap data, data from your own organization, or data from other data providers.
-The reference data contains the geometry for each feature and some common address elements.
-Address elements and their descriptions are shown in the following table:
+The reference data contains the geometry for each feature and some common address elements:

 |Left house number range|| |

 A low number and a high number of the address range for the left side of the street, such as 100, 198